ibudasov/reflectje/README.md

 A platform for doing reflection during studying psychology

-# 👍 how is it going to work
+# 👍 How is it going to work
 As a student you suppose to do Reflection.

 Reflection — writing down your life events, thoughts and emotions.